About Roberto Zaugg

 Detailed CV >>

 I am a historian of the 16th - 19th centuries.
-After studying at the University of Florence and gaining a PhD at the University of Naples "Federico II", I have worked at the University of Basel, at Sciences Po (Paris) and at the University of Lausanne, before joining the University of Bern in 2018.
-I teach Early Modern History and African History.
+After studying at the University of Florence and gaining a PhD at the University of Naples "Federico II", I have worked at the University of Basel, at Sciences Po (Paris) and at the University of Lausanne, where I have taught Early Modern History and African History.
 I have also been the coordinator of the Basel Graduate School of History, a vistiting scholar at the University of Ghana (Accra) and the University of Illinois (Urbana-Champaign), as well as Gabriel Monod fellow of the Institut français d'histoire en Allemagne (Frankfurt).
+In 2018 I have joined the University of Bern.

 In my PhD thesis I have examined the condition of foreigners in eighteenth-century Naples.
 This has led me to engage with the history of judicial institutions, Mediterranean merchant diasporas, diplomatic relations, as well as the history of citizenship rights and migrations.
 More recently I have extended the focus of my research to autobiographical writings, the slave trade, the cultural history of colonialism and - from a geographical point of view - to the German-speaking territories, the Atlantic world and West Africa.